-Tit le: Applying non-reactive spray coatings in the workplace Learning outcomes The learner will be able to: arner can: 4 and quality of resources for 4.1 Select resources associated with own work in relation to materials, components, tools and equipment. the methods of work to apply non-reactive spray coatings.
-4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: spray material masking materials primers, reinforcement, fixings hand tools, portable power tools and spray pumping equipment.
+Titl e: Applying non-reactive spray coatings in the workplace e spray coatings in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 4 Select the required quantity and quality of resources for 4.1 Select resources associated with own work in relation to materials, components, tools and equipment. the methods of work to apply non-reactive spray coatings.
+4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: - spray material - masking materials - primers, reinforcement, fixings - hand tools, portable power tools and spray pumping equipment.
 4.3 Describe how to confirm that the resources and materials conform to the specification.
 4.4 Describe how the resources should be used correctly and how problems associated with the resources are reported.
 4.5 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
 4.6 Describe any potential hazards associated with the resources and methods of work.
 4.7 Describe how to measure quantity, length, area and wastage associated with the method and procedure to apply non-reactive spray coatings.
-5 to the work ar surrounding a 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. applying non-i coatings.
-5.2 Maintain a clean work space.
+5 to the work ar surrounding a rea when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. applying non-icoatings. reactive spray 5.2 Maintain a clean work space.
 5.3 Dispose of waste in accordance with current legislation.
 5.4 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
 5.5 Explain why the disposal of waste should be carried out safely in accordance with environmental responsibilities, organisational procedures, manufacturers' information, statutory regulations and official guidance.

-Title: Applying non-ro reactiv e spray coatings in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 6 6 Complete the work within the allocated time when applying non-reactive spray coatings.
+Tit le: Applying non-reactive spray coatings in the workplace e spray coatings in the workplace arning outcome Assessment criteria The learner can: 6 6 Complete the work within the allocated time when applying non-reactive spray coatings.
 6.1 Demonstrate completion of the work within the allocated time.
-6.2 Describe the purpose of the work programme and explain why timescales and deadlines should be kept in relation to: organisational procedures for reporting circumstances which will affect the work programme.
-7 Comply with the given contract information apply non-reactive sp coatings to the requir mation to ctive spray 7.1 Demonstrate the following work skills when applying non-reactive spray coatings: measuring, cleaning, priming, positioning and securing. specification.
-7.2 7.3 7.4 7.5 7.2 Use and maintain hand tools, portable power tools and ancillary equipment.
+6.2 Describe the purpose of the work programme and explain why timescales and deadlines should be kept in relation to: - organisational procedures for reporting circumstances which will affect the work programme.
+7 contract information to apply non-reactive spray coatings to the required 7.1 Demonstrate the following work skills when applying non-reactive spray coatings: - measuring, cleaning, priming, positioning and securing. specification.
+7.2 Use and maintain hand tools, portable power tools and ancillary equipment.
 7.3 Select the appropriate spray equipment based on material selection.
 7.4 Mix materials with correct water ratios for required time and paddle/augur speeds and measure to manufacturer's density requirements.
 7.5 Prepare concrete, steel and reinforcement to receive non-reactive spray coatings to given working instructions.
 7.6 Apply non-reactive spray coatings materials to given working instructions.
 7.7 Carry out repairs to product specification.
 7.8 Carry out repairs to coatings as per product specification.
-7.9 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: identify and follow the installation quality requirements select the appropriate spray equipment based on material selection assess the substrate condition for application understand how to mix materials with correct water ratios for required times and paddle/augur speeds and measure to manufacturer's density requirements
+7.9 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: - identify and follow the installation quality requirements - select the appropriate spray equipment based on material selection - assess the substrate condition for application - understand how to mix materials with correct water ratios for required times and paddle/augur speeds and measure to manufacturer's density requirements